bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 It is common for Blazor components to use `IJSRuntime` to call JavaScript, and since bUnit does not run JavaScript, emulating `IJSRuntime` is needed for components that use it.
 In that regard, `IJSRuntime` is no different than other services that a component might depend on.

 bUnit comes with it's own JSInterop, a tailor-made implementation of `IJSRuntime` that is _active by default_, allowing you to specify how JavaScript interop calls should be handled and what values the calls should return, and also allowing you to verify that they the calls have happened.
-The implementation is running in "strict mode", which means means it will throw an exception if it receives an invocation it has not been configured to handle.
-See more about strict vs loose mode in the following section.
+The implementation runs in "strict mode", which means means it will throw an exception if it receives an invocation it has not been configured to handle.
+See more about strict vs. loose mode in the following section.

-If you prefer to use the same mocking framework for all mocking in your tests to keep things consistent, general purpose mocking frameworks like [Moq](https://github.com/Moq), [JustMock Lite](https://github.com/telerik/JustMockLite), or [NSubstitute](https://nsubstitute.github.io/) all works nicely with bUnit and can be used to mock `IJSRuntime`.
+If you prefer to use the same mocking framework for all mocking in your tests to keep things consistent, general-purpose mocking frameworks like [Moq](https://github.com/Moq), [JustMock Lite](https://github.com/telerik/JustMockLite), or [NSubstitute](https://nsubstitute.github.io/) all work nicely with bUnit and can be used to mock `IJSRuntime`.
 In general, registering an implementation of `IJSRuntime` with bUnit's `Services` collection replaces bUnit's implementation.

-The following sections shows how to use the built-in implementation of `IJSRuntime`.
+The following sections show how to use the built-in implementation of `IJSRuntime`.

 > [!NOTE]
 > In the beta versions of bUnit, you had to explicitly add the mock JSRuntime by calling `Services.AddMockJSRuntime()`.
 That is no longer needed, and doesn't work any more.